-The pursuit of less… I often hear people discuss about equipment, in particular smaller and lighter equipment.
+I often hear people discuss equipment, in particular smaller and lighter equipment.
 The reasons can be many.
-There is no universal blueprint as too how we should all backpack, but a lighter backpack for sure makes it easier to travel.
+There is no universal blueprint as to how we should all hike, but a lighter backpack for sure makes it easier to travel.
 It’s not as bulky and it’s more fun to carry when moving around in between places.
 Less things can be luxurious but at the same time we can do the direct opposite, adding equipment for more luxury.
 It all depends on our goal and purpose.
-The big difference may be that we sometimes bring something, even though it weighs, because it’s makes us happy or at ease in some way.
+The big difference may be that we sometimes bring something, even though it weighs, because it makes us happy or at ease in some way.
 Then it’s a conscious choice.
 If we add stuff in our backpack making it heavy, still only having the necessary stuff or ending up only using half of the things that we brought we perhaps need some helpful feedback.
-With this said my best tip for you is to begin your hiking career by carrying as light as possible without becoming a fanatical gram hunter.
+With this said my best tip for you is to begin your hiking career by carrying as light as possible without becoming a fanatical gramme hunter.

 Let’s say that we compare two backpacks with the same volume.
 The difference can for example be that one of them doesn’t come with a rain cover and you end up buying one later.
-Maybe there are differences in thickness or width when comparing buckles, straps, fiber thickness, zippers, frames and so on.
+Maybe there are differences in thickness or width when comparing buckles, straps, fibre thickness, zippers, frames and so on.
 What do you need?
 Thicker buckles and higher denier for a more durable pack that never lets you down in the most difficult of conditions, or something lighter for those spontaneous runs in the mountains?
 What is lightweight in what you aim to do?
-What kind of factors are important to you?

-What is luxury when out for a weekend adventure compared to a month long adventure?
+What is luxury when out for a weekend adventure compared to a month-long adventure?
 Could it be an iPad, a six pack of beer and a bag of your favourite chips during soccer season?
-Could it be a moka pot or perhaps living simple while out there, only bringing the most necessary things.
+Could it be a mocha pot or perhaps living simply while out there, only bringing the most necessary things?
 Could it be all of above?
 There is no right or wrong here!

 Let’s say we choose between a couple of thermoses.
 You hold them and choose one because of its weight and size.
 Can there be other factors to think about?
-Are they the same volume despite being different and do they keep warmth equally good?
+Are they the same volume despite being different and do they hold warmth equally well?
 Are you drinking directly from it or is the lid a cup at the same time?
-Should it be suitable only for warm coffee/tea or for food as well?
+Should it be suitable only for warm coffee and tea or for food as well?